fgroupindonesia/simplefilter/readme.md

 You have the jcombobox, and the jtable.
 So, let initialize 'em all with :

 ```
-// 1st example for automatic events
+// 1st example for a simple one
 SimpleFilter sf = new SimpleFilter(true);
 sf.setFilterComponent(combobox);
 sf.setTable(myJTable);